 In conversation with Dir.
-Navratan Gautam
+Navratan Gautam, the director, Shauriya Theater Group

-Navratan Gautam is the director of Shauriya Theater group.
+Navratan Gautam is the director of Shauriya Theater Group.
 They have been established in Delhi for about seven years now, but he has been working in the field of theater for almost 15 years now.
-Extremely talented and versatile, Mr. Gautam has been actively involved in Theater since his school and college days and has won many accolades.
+Extremely talented and versatile, Mr. Gautam has been actively involved in theater since his school and college days and has won many accolades.

 Q WERE YOU ALWAYS INCLINED TOWARDS THEATER ??

 I was interested in theater since school itself.
-I did scouting till I was 13 and took part in many different plays and theater workshops, which were taking place.
+I did scouting till I was 13 and took part in many different plays and workshops, which were taking place.
 The school encouraged me quite a bit too.
 I was always encouraged to follow this stream.

 Q HOW DID YOU GET INTO THEATER ??

 I joined the NCC after school.
 I was also the secretary of the dramatic society in college.
-I have always worked in theater and have also done many street theater performances.
+I have always worked in theater and have also done many street play performances.
 I have been associated with the National School of Drama for the last 12 years.

 Q HAVE YOU EVER RECEIVED ANY FORMAL TRAINING IN THEATER ??